MicrosoftDocs/Viva/WorkplaceAnalytics/Use/home-page.md

 ## Explore the stats

-Depending on the insight and your role, **Explore the stats** links you either to identify a plan or to related Explore pages within Workplace Analytics for more in-depth analysis.
+Depending on the insight and your role, **Explore the stats** links you either to a recommended plan or to related **Explore** pages within Workplace Analytics for more in-depth analysis.

 For example, as an analyst, if you select **Explore the metrics** in **Organizational agility** > **Are managers accessing diverse information?**, you'll see your organization's **Network diversity** data in the **Explore** > **Internal** networks page.
 For more details, see [Internal networks](explore-metrics-internal-networks.md).